sn99/Optimizing-linux/README.md

    corruption as the pending blocks are supposed to make it to the permanent storage._ [man 5 btrfs](https://btrfs.readthedocs.io/en/latest/btrfs-man5.html).

-2. `sudo systemctl daemon-reload`
+2. `sudo systemctl daemon-reload`.

-3. `sudo systemctl enable fstrim.timer`
+3. `sudo systemctl enable fstrim.timer`.

 ## Changing boot parameters